Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 (In the original paper, 36 times discreyization and 10 degrees accuracy.
 But with the method above, 22 times discretizaion and 1 degree accuracy theoratically...)
 (Practical accuracy and efficiency need to be tested, and the parameters also need to be optimized...)

+4. Investigation on the validity of the discretization assumption by theoretical or simulative means
+(Research theoretical model of hierarchical discretization) (Theoratical model + simulative means)

-4. Comparison of the results (efficiency and accuracy) of different hierarchies of discretization.
+5. Comparison of the results (efficiency and accuracy) of different hierarchies of discretization.
 (Collecting pick-and-place results of the real robot based on the original TN and the uptimized TN...)
 (Comparing the accuracies and efficiencies of two kinds of implementation methods...)